mhansen/graphviz-docs/README.md

   down the list of releases to see the extended edition.

   * macOS users can install with Homebrew: `brew install hugo`
+  * Ubuntu 19.04 users can install with apt: `sudo apt install hugo`

 * Run `git submodule update --init --recursive` to download the Docsy theme repositories.